JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compiler-options.md

 Default JVM compilation tasks are called `compileKotlin` for production code and `compileTestKotlin` for test code.
 The tasks for custom source sets are named according to their `compile<Name>Kotlin` patterns.

-Regarding Android compilation tasks, you can consult them by typing the `gradlew tasks --all` command in the terminal.
+You can see the list of Android compilation tasks by running the `gradlew tasks --all` command in the terminal.
+The Android tasks are grouped under the _Android_ category.

 Some important details to be aware of: